poloclub/ConceptEvo/README.md

 ## Usage
 To make the most out of ConceptEvo, follow these guidelines:
-- **Access Sample Scripts**: Navigate to the `./scripts` directory.
+- **Access sample scripts**: Navigate to the `./scripts` directory.
 Here, you'll find a collection of sample scripts demonstrating various functionalities of ConceptEvo.

-- **Execute Scripts**: To run these scripts, move to the `./src` directory in your terminal and execute the desired script.
+- **Execute scripts**: To run these scripts, move to the `./src` directory in your terminal and execute the desired script.

 ## Credits
 ConceptEvo was created by Haekyu Park, Seongmin Lee, Benjamin Hoover, Austin P. Wright, Omar Shaikh, Rahul Duggal, Nilaksh Das, Kevin Li, Judy Hoffman, and Duen Horng (Polo) Chau.